Vengeance (Coldrain song): Music video

 The official music video for "Vengeance" was released on 11 February 2024, and directed by Takasuke Kato.

 The video features a non-linear storyline about a grieving woman who is desired by vengeance to get revenge on a man that killed her loved-one.
 It shows her drawing up various plans of attack in her bedroom, while failing to execute her revenge in a club by getting shot and killed in the process.
 The woman fails and dies several times over, respawning back in her bedroom to revise her tactics, creating a time loop.
 Eventually, she experiences a breakthrough in her plan and causes chaos throughout the club of drinking bystanders, shooting and killing many guards, before confronting and killing the man who shot her loved-one.
 The storyline is intertwined with a performance of the band playing the song on the stage inside the club, and on an elevated platform in another dimly lit room.
 The music video's storyline has been compared to blockbusters John Wick and Edge of Tomorrow (both 2014).
 Kayla Hamilton of Wall of Sound described the music video as "a cinematic feel against the action-packed storyline."

 The video amassed over 56k views in its first 24 hours upon release, and over 228,000 views in its first full week on the platform.
 In its first full calendar year, the music video surpassed 4 million views.

-As of October 2025, the music video for "Vengeance" has over 5 million views on YouTube.